The SEAT Ibiza is comfortable, quiet and quite good fun but the entry-level petrol engine is sluggish and mid-range models are a little noisy

-You can get the Ibiza with three 1.0-litre three-cylinder petrol engines, ranging from an entry-level 75hp model to a perkier 115hp version.
+You can get the SEAT Ibiza with three 1.0-litre three-cylinder petrol engines, ranging from an entry-level 75hp model to a perkier 115hp version.
 A more powerful 150hp 1.5-litre four-cylinder engine is also available.

 Avoid the non-turbocharged 75hp model and pick the frugal – yet still perfectly fast enough – 95hp version If you spend most time driving around town.
 SEAT claims it’ll return 60.1mpg but you’ll probably see a figure in the low fifties in real-world driving.

-The new Ibiza is much more relaxing to drive than the old model – it’s quieter and more comfortable but still feels sporty
+The new SEAT Ibiza is much more relaxing to drive than the old model – it’s quieter and more comfortable but still feels sporty

 The 1.5-litre petrol will be your best bet if you spend most time on the motorway.
 It’s not only faster than the three 1.0-litre models but it’s smoother, quieter and sends fewer unpleasant vibrations through the cabin if you accelerate hard.

-The Ibiza comes with a manual gearbox as standard but a smooth twin-clutch automatic is available, too.
+The SEAT Ibiza comes with a manual gearbox as standard but a smooth twin-clutch automatic is available, too.
 This unit will set you back around £1,200 more than a conventional manual ‘box but will help take the stress out of long journeys and seemingly endless traffic jams.

-Pick a sportier FR version and you’ll notice its stiffer suspension and larger alloy wheels make it slightly bumpier around town but It never feels overwhelmed by small bumps or poorly maintained road surfaces.
+Pick a sportier FR car and you’ll notice its stiffer suspension and larger alloy wheels make it slightly bumpier around town but It never feels overwhelmed by small bumps or poorly maintained road surfaces.

 The Ibiza’s large side windows and thin rear roof pillars make it easy to glance over your shoulder before changing lanes on a motorway while its square rear windscreen gives you a better view rearward than the Fiesta’s letterbox-like window.
 Its small front and rear overhangs help make parking relatively stress-free but, for a little extra peace of mind, you can choose to fit an optional £425 rear-view camera in SE models and above.